artisdom/macro-keyboard/README.md

 # Macro Keyboard

-A Macro keyboard built on ESP32.
+A Macro keyboard built on ESP32-S3.

+Using esp-idf v5.0-beta1

 ## Features